 How to use third-party intent data in sales and marketing

-Now, let's dive into how sales and marketing teams can leverage this wealth of external information.
-Third-party intent data can help both departments expand their reach and refine their strategies for engaging prospects and customers.
+Here's how sales and marketing teams use third-party data: Third-party intent data can help both departments expand their reach and refine their strategies for engaging prospects and customers.

 Here's how you can turn this broad data into actionable insights: